Grace-Solutions/PSProxmox/Documentation/guides/Installation.md

 Install-Module -Name PSProxmox -Scope AllUsers
 ```

-### Method 2: Install from GitHub
+### Method 2: Install from GitHub Release

-You can also install the PSProxmox module directly from GitHub:
+You can also install the PSProxmox module directly from a GitHub release:

 1. Download the latest release from the [GitHub repository](https://github.com/freedbygrace/PSProxmox/releases)
 2. Extract the ZIP file